ARhaman/Geothermal-Temperature-Datasets/README.md

 This project is licensed under the MIT License.

 ✉️ Contact
-For inquiries, contact Abdulrahman Al-Fakih: alja2014ser@gmail.com
+For inquiries, contact Abdulrahman Al-Fakih at :alja2014ser@gmail.com
+---

 📖 Citation
 If you find this repository helpful, please cite:

-**Al-Fakih, A., et al.** (2024).
-Forecasting geothermal temperature in western Yemen using Bayesian-optimized machine learning.
+Al-Fakih, A., Al-khudafi, A., Koeshidayatullah, A. et al. Forecasting geothermal temperature in western Yemen with Bayesian-optimized machine learning regression models.
+Geotherm Energy 13, 4 (2025). https://doi.org/10.1186/s40517-024-00324-3

-*King Fahd University of Petroleum & Minerals, Dhahran, Saudi Arabia*
-*Emirates International University, Sanaa, Yemen*
-*Hadhramout University, Mukalla, Yemen*
 ---